Wiki-PR Wikipedia editing scandal: Wikipedia and Wikimedia's reaction

 As of 25 October 2013, Wiki-PR, including all of its employees, contractors, and owners, were banned from editing Wikipedia.
 Sue Gardner, executive director of the Wikimedia Foundation, stated that the Foundation was "exploring our options".
 On November 19, 2013, Wikimedia's law firm, Cooley LLP, emailed a cease-and-desist letter to Wiki-PR.
 French told The Guardian that Wiki-PR "is working with the Wikimedia Foundation and its counsel to sort this out", and hoped to have further information in a week's time.
 The Wikimedia Foundation acknowledged communicating with Wiki-PR, but the Foundation rejected any implication that they were negotiating with Wiki-PR, saying that if Wiki-PR wanted to continue editing, Wiki-PR must turn to Wikipedia's community.

 In June 2014, the Wikimedia Foundation updated its terms of use, forbidding undisclosed paid editing and requiring any paid editors to disclose their affiliation.
 The blog post announcing the change stated that "Undisclosed paid advocacy editing is a black hat practice that can threaten the trust of Wikimedia's volunteers and readers.
 We have serious concerns about the way that such editing affects the neutrality and reliability of Wikipedia."
 Later in 2014, a number of large PR firms pledged to follow Wikipedia's new and existing guidelines.

+As of late June 2026, the company website remained active, though with an expired SSL certificate.